-Choosing the right size of bin from a skip bin hire in Australia can get tricky for various reasons.
+Choosing the right size of bin from a skip bin hire can get tricky for various reasons.
 After all, you won’t want to have an overloaded skip—which is prohibited by law from being collected.
 But at the same time, you don’t want to overspend on one that’s much bigger than what you need.
 This highlights the need to accurately determine the right skip bin size that’s appropriate for your intended task and the resulting waste you’re expecting to dispose of.

 Though it may depend on the company you’ll be renting from, you can commonly find 6 sizes when it comes to skips.
 Read on to know more about them and be able to determine the right one for your clean-up.

 Skips measuring about this size can fill up a trailer and a half with old belongings and rubbish.
 Alternatively, you can also compare the amount to around 15 completely-filled wheelbarrows worth of junk.